 Active Transportation Funding and the Next Transportation Bill | Recorded 4/29/15

-With the expiration of MAP-21 on the horizon, the bicycle and pedestrian community is gearing up for a fresh debate on federal transportation policy.
-Here, presenters from Rails-to-Trails Conservancy review the findings of their 2014 poll of likely 2016 voters for both parties, explain the messages that resonated with voters, and share
+In this recorded webinar, presenters from Rails-to-Trails Conservancy review the findings of their 2014 poll of likely 2016 voters for both parties, explain the messages that resonated with voters, and share

 resources for using this information with important decision makers to